Celebrate all things jazz in DC this Labor Day weekend

 Discover the international language of jazz

 DC JazzFest showcases an exceptional array of globally renowned masters and exciting newcomers from across the jazz spectrum.
-The festival takes pride in presenting musicians from all over the world, including Chien Chien Lu from Taiwan, Patrick Zimmerli from France and Larnell Lewis from Canada.
+The festival takes pride in presenting musicians from all over the world.
+This year's lineup includes Arturo O’Farrill and the Afro Latin Jazz Ensemble from Cuba as well as artists from Italy, France, Iceland, Thailand and Trinidad.

 Celebrate an American art form

 The United States Congress officially proclaimed jazz a “National Treasure” in 1987.
 Diehard fans of the genre likely wondered, “What took you so long?”
-This Labor Day Weekend, you can immerse yourself in the classic American art form like never before.
-The legendary Kurt Elling begins the festivities with an epic Opening Night performance at the Howard Theatre on Aug.
-31. Don't miss it.
+This Labor Day Weekend, you can immerse yourself in the classic American art form like never before, including a performance by four-time GRAMMY Award winner Terri Lyne Carrington taking on new standards during the DC JazzFest at The Wharf on Sept.
+2.